univention/ucsschool-id-connector/docs/source/admin.rst

    ``roles`` is *virtual* because there is special handling by the |iIDC| app mapping ``ucsschoolRole`` to ``roles``  TODO Ask Daniel

-You can find a more complex example in ``examples/school_authority_kelvin.json``.
-TODO: check that this link works
+You can find a more complex example in :ref:`simple-kelvin-mapping`.

 Role specific attribute mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~